klemst2/weather/README.md

 # weather
-weatherAPI , Spring Boot, Rest
+The weather api (Java, REST , Spring Boot, Spring Data, Vaadin, H2) the application allows to save cities to database and show their temperature from openweathermap.org